Fashion and religion collide at this year's Met Gala

 "It's a clear example of a Virgin Mary, but a fashion Virgin Mary," Badia said.

 Every year, a celebrity is asked to help run the event.
-This year, Italian fashion icon Donatella Versace will be joining Wintour in chairing the event, though Wintour retains most creative control.
+This year, Italian fashion icon Donatella Versace joined Wintour in chairing the event, though Wintour retains most creative control.

 "Ultimately, the buck stops with Anna in terms of who's going to the ball," said Andrew Rossi, director of "The First Monday in May," a documentary about the event.